Columbia Expungement and Pardons Attorneys

-Assistance with clearing your criminal record in Charleston and Columbia, SC
+Assistance with clearing your criminal record in Columbia, South Carolina

 No individuals want the stigma of being marked as a criminal for the rest of their lives, especially after they’ve done their time and served the terms of their sentence.
 Unfortunately, that’s the future you may be facing if you have a criminal record.
 Whether you have a criminal conviction or were arrested and the charges were dropped, you may still have a public record accessible by a wide variety of people.

 This criminal record can cause you to lose many of your basic rights, like the right to own a firearm or have a concealed weapon permit, and even the right to earn professional licenses and certifications.
 At the Law Offices of A. Randolph Hough, P.A., we love helping clients seek pardons.
 We love hearing your stories and sharing those stories with the pardon board.
 We are passionate about helping people seek a clean slate, and starting down the path to your new life.